-Depolarisation establishes a macro-cell with a throwing power of about 300 mV and a corrosion current (about 3,5 $\mu$ A/cm2 steel surface) flows between the steel reinforcement bars in the corrosive and passivating environment.
-As a consequence a classic macro-cell is established.
+Depolarization establishes the incipient anode inducing a corrosion current (about 1,5 - 3.5 μ A/cm2) flowing between the steel reinforcement bars in the corrosive and passivating environment.
 The corrosion current shifts the potential of the steel rebar in the patch repair environment towards more negative values as observed in real patch repairs [11].
-The corrosion current decreases due to that shift stabilizing at values of about 0,5 mA corresponding to 2,5 $\mu$ A/cm2 steel surface.
+The currents measured are mirror inverted as the current flows between the steel-rebars.

-The macro cell and consequently the corrosion current are immediately eliminated by reconnecting the SFG anode to the steel rebar electrode.
-The data shown in figure 4 demonstrate illustratively the mode of operation of the SFG discrete galvanic point anodes: Macro cells are eliminated and therefore the formation of incipient anodes is prevented by polarizing the reinforcement bars in the patch repair areas to levels nearly equal to the potentials of the steel reinforcement bars embedded into to the patch repair adjacent concrete.
+The corrosion current is immediately eliminated by reconnecting the SFG anode to the steel rebar electrode.
+The data shown in figure 4 demonstrate illustratively the mode of operation of the SFG discrete galvanic point anodes: Incipient anodes are eliminated and prevented by polarizing the reinforcement bars in the patch repair areas to levels nearly equal to the potentials of the steel reinforcement bars embedded into the concrete adjacent to the patch repair